RafaGago/mini-async-log/README.md

  - The logger severity threshold can be externally changed outside of the process.
 The IPC mechanism is the simplest, the log worker periodically polls some files when idlíng (if configured to).
+ - Fair blocking behaviour (configurable by severity) when the bounded queue is full and the heap queue is disabled.
+The logger smoothly starts to act as a synchronous logger.
+If not blocking is desired an error is returned.
  - Small, you can actually compile it as a part of your application.

 ## How does it work ##